EXCLUSIVE TRAINING OPPORTUNITY

 This is a rare and exclusive opportunity to learn from experienced and passionate puppetry artists in this highly specialised art form.

-For more information and to apply, please contact Rebecca on (08) 9335 5044 or email firstname.lastname@example.org
+Applications for the 2017 two-week puppetry training intensive have now closed.
+For more information about future training oppurtunities please contact Rebecca on (08) 9335 5044 or email email@example.com

 Days 1-2, with Rebecca Bradley